Skip to main content

 Each residence hall has multiple points of secure access to student living areas, such as keycards, access codes, and lock and key.

-Adult resident advisers live on campus to supervise students who are minors.
-Each adviser is responsible for eight to ten minors.
-Parents of participating students may apply to serve as a resident adviser.
-A limited number of positions are available.
-Interested parties should reach out to our department for more information.
+Adult resident assistants (RAs) live on campus to supervise students who are minors.
+Each RA is responsible for eight to ten minors.

 Camp Hollywood 2019 Screening.jpg